Last Reviewed: December 25, 2021

 The problem then becomes that tax increment financing districts are subject to local politics and maybe political favoritism.
 Sometimes, like with any redevelopment financed by any method, the redevelopment itself drives out lower-income people and results in what is called gentrification (displacement of lower-income residents by higher-income ones).

 Even more dramatically, as we mentioned above, most states require a legislative finding by the city council that the TIF district is "blighted."
 Sometimes it requires quite a stretch of the imagination to see a well-maintained and fully-occupied 25 year old office building in a posh suburb as blighted.

-It's hard to understand why a big box store (such as a large discount store) would need public financing for road improvements when they propose to construct on a four-lane road.
+It's hard to understand why a big box store (such as a large discount store) would need public financing for road improvements when they propose to construct a new store on a four-lane road.
+The reality, however, is that your huge discount store might decide to go to another suburb if you don't use public dollars to make sure that entrances to the store's parking area are wide and easy to navigate.

 And occasionally I've heard of rural or undeveloped areas becoming TIF districts where it seems that the governments in question should be requiring the developer to build the infrastructure instead.